 This is a recipe from my vegan cousin Christine — everyone in our family has been making it for years.

-A few notes: some people find 1/2 cup vinegar to be too much, but I made this again yesterday, using white balsamic vinegar (Colavita is my favorite), and I cut it back by 2 tablespoons only to add 2 tablespoons back in at the end, because I like that vinegary bite.
+- Some people find 1/2 cup vinegar to be too much, but I find it to be just right.
+I use white balsamic vinegar (Colavita is my favorite).
 If you are using a different vinegar — white balsamic is on the sweet side — you may want to start with 1/4 cup vinegar and add more to taste by the tablespoon at the end.

 - 1 1/4 cups French green lentils